International Programmes 2022/2023

 Very good knowledge of English

-B2 level of the Common European Framework of Reference for Languages, e.g. proven by a TOEFL score of a minimum of 72 points (Internet-based) or equivalent test results
+B2 level of the Common European Framework of Reference for Languages, e.g. by a TOEFL score of a minimum of 72 points (Internet-based) or equivalent test results

 Application deadline